Python Turtle - Lesson 3

 13 my_ttl.left(degrees)

-First, the flowchart for our adjusted program:
+First, here is the flowchart for our updated program:

 flowchart lesson 3 1